mesosphere/spark-build/README.md

 ---

 ```
-./bin/make-package.py
+export DOCKER_IMAGE=...
+./bin/make-package.sh
 ```

-This produces a new package in `build/package`
+This command builds a docker image, pushes it, and writes a new package to `build/package`.
+It uses the components listed in `manifest.json`.

 Create a universe
 ---